petdance/scraps/list-utilsby/article.md

 # Performance

 In some cases, List::UtilsBy is faster, and sometimes slower.
 For sorting, `sort_by` should be faster because it evaluates the key exactly once.
+In my benchmarking, it outperforms a Schwartzian transform.